 Listings that are for SaaS will be clearly marked although the “Sites for Sale” section is not as well organized as it could be.

-The focus with FEInternational tends to be on larger revenue sites, so be aware the options found here will require a decent sized budget.
+The focus with FEInternational tends to be on businesses worth $100,000+ so be aware the options found here will require a decent sized budget.

 The SaaS Business Model Explained

 SaaS (Software as a Service) is a business model many people have probably come into contact with even if they don’t know it.
 In this model, a business provides software on a subscription basis.

 Customers will pay on a monthly, yearly, or multi-year basis for the license to use that software.
 Some of the largest SaaS offerings include Salesforce, Adobe Creative (Photoshop), Microsoft Office, and more.